DHTMLX/docs-booking/docs/api/config/booking-data.md

 - `review` - (optional) rating information that includes the following parameters:
   - `stars` - (optional) the number of rating stars (out of five)
   - `count` - (optional) the number of reviews
-- `slots` - (required) an array of objects with the following parameters for booking slots:
+- `slots` - (required) an array of objects with the following parameters for each slot object:
   - `from` - (required) a slot start time in hours from 0 to 24
   - `to` - (required) a slot end time in hours from 0 to 24
   - `size` - (optional) the duration of one slot in minutes